shulp2211/minnn/docs/source/pattern_syntax.rst

    minnn extract --pattern "~[ATTAGACA \ *] && * \ TTC" --input R1.fastq R2.fastq

-Note that if :code:`R1` and :code:`R2` are swapped, they will be swapped synchronously for all multi-read queries that appear as operands in the entire query, so this query will never match:
+Note that if :code:`--try-reverse-order` argument is specified, reads will be swapped synchronously for all multi-read queries that appear as operands in the entire query, so this query will never match:

 .. code-block:: text